kromulak/mu-cs424-f2015/README.md

   (10 very readable pages, with historic context and intuitions and exercises.)

-* Lambda-Calculus: Types And Models, by Jean-Louis Krivine, translated from French by René Cori, http://www.pps.univ-paris-diderot.fr/~krivine/articles/Lambda.pdf (Full-length 206-page book, and an excellent one too!
+* Lambda-calculus: Types and Models, by Jean-Louis Krivine, translated from French by René Cori, http://www.pps.univ-paris-diderot.fr/~krivine/articles/Lambda.pdf (Full-length 206-page book, and an excellent one too!
 Ends by